kostyafarber/kostyafarber.github.io/docs/_posts/2021-06-03-creating-executable-jupyter-notebooks-with-binder-on-macos.md

 For the second problem, on Mac OS specifically, there are a few packages that are known to cause problems.
 These include:

 * `libcxxabi=4.0.1`
-* appnope=0.1.0
+* `appnope=0.1.0`
-* libgfortran=3.0.1
+* `libgfortran=3.0.1`
-* libcxx=4.0.1
+* `libcxx=4.0.1`

 For example, `appnope=0.1.0` exists only on Mac OS so when Ubuntu tries to find this package; it won’t be able to and the build will fail.
 So we need to manually prune the configuration file for these packages.
-Unfortunately --no-builds doesn’t remove all these packages nor any conda command for that matter at the time of writing.
+Unfortunately `--no-builds` doesn’t remove all these packages nor any conda command for that matter at the time of writing.

 Manually finding these packages, whilst not too tedious, is better made to be automatically removed.
 I created a python script below that will remove these packages from a **YAML** configuration file.

 A simple script to remove those pesky packages.
 A couple of things about this script:

-* Make sure that the script.py file is in the directory that includes your environment.yml file.
+* Make sure that the `script.py` file is in the directory that includes your `environment.yml` file.
-* Your second command-line argument should be the name of your environment file (i.e python script.py environment.yml).
+* Your second command-line argument should be the name of your environment file (i.e `python script.py` environment.yml).
-* This will overwrite the current existing environment.yml.
+* This will overwrite the current existing `environment.yml`.
 If you need to recover the original you can just run the conda commands again.

 ```python
 import sys